How To Change Keurig Water Filter In A Few Easy Steps

-Instructions On How To Install Keurig Water Filter For K Duo And Other Keurig Models
+Instructions On How To Replace Keurig Water Filter For K Duo And Other Keurig Models

 The video below shows general instructions for a water filter installation for Keurig coffee makers.
 If you have a K Duo, the main differences vs what is shown in the video is that the water reservoir is located in the machine back, not the side, and that it uses a short handle, not a tall one as shown.

 - Soak a new filter in clean water for 5 minutes

 - Rinse the new cartridge under the sink for 1 minute

 - Rinse the mesh in the lower holder

 - Insert cartridge into the upper holder and snap on the lower holder.

 - Finally, insert the filter into the empty tank above the black holder and press firmly down.

 - Fill the tank with fresh water.